He Lifeng: Foreign relations

+20 January 2026 – House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos: Guy Parmelin, President of the Swiss Confederation, Federal Councillor Ignazio Cassis and State Secretary Helene Budliger Artieda welcome He Lifeng and Li Chenggang for talks on bilateral relations.

 He has been China's top representative in China's economic relations with several developed economies, having been named the "lead person" in dialogues with the European Union, France, Germany, the United States, and the United Kingdom.
 He met with U.S. Treasury Secretary Janet Yellen when she visited China in July 2023 and April 2024.
 In July 2023, he visited Pakistan for talks about the China–Pakistan Economic Corridor.
 He visited the United States in November 2023 and met with Janet Yellen in San Francisco before the APEC summit.
 He also visited Russia in December 2023, where he met Deputy Prime Minister Dmitry Chernyshenko.

 In January 2025, he met with UK Chancellor of the Exchequer Rachel Reeves, where they both called for closer economic cooperation and the renewal of the UK-China Economic and Financial Dialogue.
 In May 2025, He met with United States Treasury Secretary Scott Bessent and U.S. Trade Representative Jamieson Greer in Geneva to de-escalate China-United States trade war.
 In June 2025, he led the Chinese delegates to London with commerce ministers Li Chenggang and Wang Wentao and met with US Commerce Secretary Howard Lutnick.
 The meeting resulted on a framework for trade negotiations to resolve disputes on technology and mineral exports.
+In November 2025, He met with German Vice Chancellor Lars Klingbeil as part of the biannual financial dialogue talks between the two countries.
+In September 2026, He met with U.S, Treasury Secretary Scott Bessent and Trade Representative Jamieson Greer in New York City on the eve of Xi's state trip to the U.S., where they agreed to set up an AI dialogue.